Adillwma/SDx4/README.md

 For any further inquiries or for assistance in running the simulation, please feel free to reach out to me at adill@neuralworkx.com.

 ## Donations
-If you find this project useful, or implement it in your own work, please consider donating a coffee which is the liquid that fuels this project and more!
+If you find this project useful, or implement it in your own work, please consider donating a coffee, the liquid that fuels this project and more!

 <div align="center">